 • Mix up the activities so you don’t get bored.

 • The strength sessions can be done with free weights, resistance bands and resistance machines if you have access to a gym.

-For regular updates please subscribe to our newsletter which you will find at the bottom of the page or for more information email us on: email@example.com
+For regular updates, like understanding the benefits of cardio, please subscribe to our newsletter which you will find at the bottom of the page or for more information email us on: firstname.lastname@example.org